mk-fg/incremetal-disk-compare-and-sync/README.md

 ## Known limitations and things to improve later

-- Works in a simple sequential single-threaded way, which can bottleneck on CPU for computing hashes when using >400 MiB/s SSD/NVMe drives.
+- Works in a simple sequential single-threaded way, which can bottleneck on CPU for computing hashes or I/O latency when using fast SSD/NVMe drives.

     Can be improved rather easily by putting a fixed-size thread-pool between sequential reader/writer parts, which will hash/match read data buffers in parallel.

 - It'd be nice to discard sequential all-NUL blocks in output - make file sparse instead of writing those out needlessly.

+- Hashing algorithm agility/transition can be supported by storing algo in hash-map header, using it to check blocks while reading, and update them all to new hash after that, but seems like more trouble than it's worth - can also just check old/existing hash-map and generate new one from dst file before sync with new hash.